 Yields: 6 servings

-Equipment: 1 (12-inch) cast-iron skillet, rolling pin, 1 (12-inch) sauté pan, 2 rimmed baking sheet pan, parchment paper, mini food processor
+Equipment: 1 (12-inch) cast-iron skillet, rolling pin, 1 (12-inch) sauté pan, 2 rimmed baking sheet pans, parchment paper, mini food processor, pastry brush, 1 small mixing bowl, 1 (4-inch) mini tart pan

 Ingredients: